 The Alliance for Global Justice (AFGJ, sometimes styled AfGJ) is an organizing group that serves as a fiscal sponsor to numerous left-wing initiatives, among them Refuse Fascism, United Students Against Sweatshops, and Stop Mass Incarceration.
 The group arose from the Nicaragua Network, an organization which supported the Communist-aligned Sandinista regime in Nicaragua.
 The group describes itself as “anti-capitalist,” opposed to the principles of liberal democracy and individual rights, and favoring a “multi-polar” world order with powerful rivals to American international primacy.

-The organization provides “fiscal sponsorship” to groups advocating numerous foreign and domestic far-left and extreme-left causes, including eliminating the State of Israel, supporting convicted violent leftist extremists, and advancing various labor union efforts.
+AFGJ is funded by a number of center-left foundations, including liberal billionaire George Soros’ Open Society Foundations, Tides Foundation, Arca Foundation, Surdna Foundation, Public Welfare Foundation, and the Brightwater Fund.
+The group provides “fiscal sponsorship” to groups advocating numerous foreign and domestic far-left and extreme-left causes, including eliminating the State of Israel, supporting convicted violent leftist extremists, and advancing various labor union efforts.
 Fiscal sponsorship is a legal practice by which a parent 501(c)(3) organization can handle tax-deductible contributions on behalf of a project in alignment with its mission.

 In 1998, ostensibly to reduce confusion regarding the group’s non-Nicaragua-related left-wing organizing work, Nicaragua Network staffers incorporated the Alliance for Global Justice.
-AFGJ would ultimately subsume the Nicaragua Network as a project of the Alliance.
+AFGJ ultimately subsumed the Nicaragua Network as a project of the Alliance.

-In the early 2000s, AFGJ would be involved in anti-International Monetary Fund and anti-World Bank demonstrations.
+In the early 2000s, AFGJ was involved in anti-International Monetary Fund and anti-World Bank demonstrations.
 The group also claims credit for helping form the Act Now to Stop War and End Racism (ANSWER) Coalition, which has ties to the extremist Workers World Party.

 Alignment with Left-Wing Authoritarians